DOT seeks public comment about how to regulate animals flying with passengers

 These comfort animals, which didn’t require specified training, sometimes upset other passengers.
 Airlines uniformly opposed recognition of emotional-support animals that weren't required under the Americans with Disabilities Act.

-"The use of unusual species as service animals has also added confusion," the department said in the 41-page filing requesting comment.
+"The use of unusual species as service animals has also added confusion," said the 41-page filing requesting comment from James Owens, the department's deputy general counsel.

 Meanwhile, the Psychiatric Service Dog Society asked the department in 2009 to recognize a new classification for psychiatric service animals distinct from comfort animals.
 The group asked the department to stop allowing airlines to require documentation and 48 hours' notice for their animals.